-The OPA4684 can give a very capable gain block for low-power active filters.
-The quad design lends itself very well to differential active filters.
+The OPA2684 can provide a very capable gain block for lowpower active filters.
+The dual design lends itself very well to differential active filters.
 Where the filter topology is looking for a simple gain function to implement the filter, the noninverting configuration is preferred to isolate the filter elements from the gain elements in the design.
-Figure 9 shows an example of a very low-power, 10MHz, 4th-order Butterworth, low-pass Sallen-Key filter.
+Figure 9 shows an example of a very low power 10MHz 3rd-order Butterworth low-pass Sallen-Key filter.
 Often, these filters are designed at an amplifier gain of 1 to minimize amplifier bandwidth interaction with the desired filter shape.
-Since the OPA4684 shows minimal bandwidth change with gain, this feature would not be a constraint in this design.
-The example of Figure 9 designs the filter for a differential gain of 4 in each differential stage.
-This DC-coupled design gives a signal gain of 16V/V in the passband with a f_3dB at 10MHz.
-The design places the higher Q stage first to allow the lower Q 2nd stage to roll off the peaked noise of the first stage.
-The resistor values have been adjusted slightly to account for the amplifier group delay.
+Since the OPA2684 shows minimal bandwidth change with gain, this would not be a constraint in this design.
+The example of Figure 9 designs the filter for a differential gain of 5 using the OPA2684.
+The resistor values have been adjusted slightly to account for the amplifier bandwidth effects.